hsf-training/hsf-training-ml-gpu-webpage/_episodes/05-runtime.md

 # Computational performance

 Although there are different ways to evaluate the computational performance of your code, for the purpose of this tutorial the main metric that you're probably interested in is **run time**.
+Training machine learning models can take a really long time and speeding this process up makes life much easier.

 ### Calculating run time